 - Recheck your child's temperature after 1 hour.

 - Sponge your child in 1–2 inches of lukewarm water.

 - If your child has redness, swelling, and soreness at the injection site, apply a clean, cool, wet washcloth over the sore area for comfort.

 Severe reactions to immunizations are very rare and should be reported.
 Please call your clinic if your child experiences any of the following:

 - not acting normal; unusual behavior or there is a real decrease in activity or alertness

 - Limpness, pale color or unusual lightness of skin color compared to normal

 - crying for more than 3 hours; cannot be comforted

-- fever that does not come down with acetaminophen, or lasts longer than 2 days
+- fever that does not come down with medication or lasts longer than 2 days

-This is not specific to your child, but provides general information.
-If you have any questions, please call your clinic.
+This sheet is not specific to your child but provides general information.
+If you have any questions, please call the clinic.